Melissa Conrad Stöppler, MD

 - When menopause occurs before the age of 40, it is referred to as premature menopause.

-- One medical causes of premature menopause is known as premature ovarian failure.
+- One medical cause of premature menopause is premature ovarian failure.

 - Other causes of premature menopause include damage to the ovaries by chemotherapy and/or radiation treatments, or surgical removal of the ovaries.

-- The symptoms of premature menopause are those of typical menopause.
-They can include mood swings, vaginal dryness, cognitive changes, hot flashes, decrease in sex drive, and sleep disturbances.
+- The symptoms of premature menopause include mood swings, vaginal dryness, cognitive changes, hot flashes, decrease in sex drive, and sleep disturbances.
+Symptoms are the same as those of menopause that occurs later in life.

 - Diagnostic tests can show an elevated level of follicle-stimulating hormone (FSH) and low level of estradiol.